College Park location

 The University of Maryland’s

-one course every fall and every spring while they are pursuing
+one course every term while they are pursuing their

 I am an international student.
 Am I required to submit